alphagov/data-standards-authority/content/guidance/tcop10/index.html.md

 -   only collecting the data you need and only collecting it once
 -   making datasets interoperable to make data easier to share within your organisation and across other government organisations

-## Follow the required data regulations
+## Follow the required data regulations and consider data ethics

 When using data you must follow the [Data Protection Act 2018](https://www.gov.uk/data-protection) and the [EU General Data Protection Regulation](https://ico.org.uk/for-organisations/guide-to-data-protection/guide-to-the-general-data-protection-regulation-gdpr/) (GDPR).